robotpy/robotpy-docs/install/packages.rst

 Installing/Executing the installer
 ----------------------------------

 To install/use the installer, you must have Python 3 installed.
-You can install the installer via pip (recommended) or you can use ``installer.py`` directly (see below).
+You should install the installer via pip.

 On Windows::